FreeFitnessCalculators

 AdvertisementSpace for Google AdSense

-Understanding your menstrual cycle is a superpower.
-It's more than just tracking your period.
-It's about recognizing how your body changes throughout the month.
-These shifts affect your energy, mood, and nutrient needs.
+Understanding your menstrual cycle is a superpower — not just for tracking your period, but for recognizing how your body changes across the month.
+Those shifts affect energy, mood, and nutrient needs, so learning the pattern helps you plan food, workouts, and rest more effectively.

 The Four Phases of Your Cycle & Why Nutrition Matters

-After ovulation, progesterone becomes dominant.
-Estrogen is also present.
-This phase can bring PMS symptoms for some.
-Your body prepares for either pregnancy or menstruation.
+After ovulation progesterone rises and estrogen remains present.
+This phase can bring PMS symptoms for some women—cravings, bloating, mood shifts, and lower energy levels as the body readies for pregnancy or menstruation.

 Cycle Syncing Nutrition Strategies for Women: 20 Actionable Tips